Itaipu Dam

 The Itaipu Dam (Yjoko Itaipu /gn/; Barragem de Itaipu /pt-BR/; Represa de Itaipú /es/) is a hydroelectric dam on the Paraná River located on the border between Brazil and Paraguay.
 It is the third-largest hydroelectric dam in the world in terms of produced energy.

 The name "Itaipu" was taken from an island that existed near the construction site.
 In the Guarani language, Itaipu means "the sounding stone."
 As of 2020, the Itaipu Dam's hydroelectric power plant produced the second-largest amount of electricity of any hydroelectric power plant in the world, with its electricity production being only surpassed by the Three Gorges Dam plant in China.
 Additionally, Itaipu also holds the 45th largest reservoir in the world.

 With its construction completed in 1984, it is a binational undertaking run by Brazil and Paraguay at the border between the two countries, 15 km north of the Friendship Bridge.
 The project ranges from Foz do Iguaçu, in Brazil, and Ciudad del Este in Paraguay, in the south to Guaíra and Salto del Guairá in the north.
 The installed generation capacity of the plant is 14 GW, with 20 generating units providing 700 MW each with a hydraulic design head of 118 m.
 In 2016, the plant employed 3038 workers.

 Of the twenty generator units currently installed, ten generate at 50 Hz for Paraguay and ten generate at 60 Hz for Brazil.
-Since the output capacity of the Paraguayan generators far exceeds the load in Paraguay, most of their production is exported directly to the Brazilian side, from where two 600 kV HVDC lines, each approximately 800 km long, carry the majority of the energy to the São Paulo/Rio de Janeiro region where the terminal equipment converts the power to 60 Hz.
+Since the output capacity of the Paraguayan generators far exceeds the load in Paraguay, most of their production is exported directly to the Brazilian side, from where two 600 kV HVDC lines, each approximately 800 km long, carry the majority of the energy to Southeastern Brazil, where the terminal equipment converts the power to 60 Hz.